Deploying Microsoft Teams but have Webex Teams Users?

 Microsoft Teams Free is new, but, collaboration is not.
 If you use Cisco hardware for video conferencing, this could mean you have users already using Cisco Webex Teams for messaging.
 Using two or more messaging platforms within your organization isn’t inherently wrong.
 However, when unifying communication, there are potential friction points if not architected appropriately.
 Consider the following:

 - How can you be sure a colleague who primarily uses Cisco Webex Teams will be able to message a colleague who primarily uses Microsoft Teams?

-- Does each user have an an account provisioned on both apps, or only one of them?
+- Does each user have an account provisioned on both apps or only one of them?

 - If each employee has a login for both chat apps, will they need to actively use and monitor both on both desktop and mobile?